Answers to common questions about PHR Health Records.

 Yes.
 PHR supports up to 10 patients per device.
 Each person gets their own separate database, and the Owner of the device can use the patient switcher in the sidebar to move between family members.

 Most patient portals (MyChart, Athenahealth, eClinicalWorks, and others) let you download a Continuity of Care Document (CCDA) — an XML file with your records.
 Open it in PHR via Settings → Import CCDA.
-PHR has separate importers for Lab Results, Medications, Conditions, Allergies, Immunizations, Procedures, Imaging Reports, Patient Info, and Contacts.
+PHR has separate importers for Lab Results, Medications, Conditions, Allergies, Immunizations, Procedures, Implants, Imaging Reports, Patient Info, and Contacts.
 You review what's coming in before any data is saved, and any import batch can be undone from the Import History.

 When you tap Interaction Check on the Medications screen, PHR sends the names of your active medications to the U.S. Food and Drug Administration's openFDA database (api.fda.gov) to check for known interactions.
 Only medication names are sent — no personal information.
 PHR also uses the NIH Clinical Table Search Service (clinicaltables.nlm.nih.gov) for drug-name lookup when you're entering a new medication.
 You can save the interaction report as a landscape PDF and share it with your pharmacist.